-For starters you have to be aware that there are electrical connections at the bottom of the motherboard just as there are at the top.
+For starters, you have to be aware that there are electrical connections at the bottom of the motherboard as at the top.

 These connections, mostly soldered points, will have current passing through them during operation.

 This is where motherboard standoffs come in.
-As the name implies, motherboard standoffs are used to keep the bottom side of the motherboard OFF from any surface, especially the case.
+As the name implies, motherboard standoffs keep the bottom side of the motherboard OFF from any surface, especially the case.

-Since motherboard cases are mostly metallic, a standoff is used to raise the board off from the metal case so that none of the conductive parts at the bottom of the board can get shorted out – which would happen if multiple conductive circuits end up touching the board.
+Since motherboard cases are primarily metallic, a standoff is used to raise the board from the metal case so that none of the conductive parts at the bottom of the board can get shorted out – which would happen if multiple conductive circuits end up touching the board.

 In addition to preventing potential short circuits, standoffs also offer two other functions.
-Firstly, they firmly hold the motherboard in place and secondly the gap created contribute to cooling the board during operations as air can flow much more easily.
+Firstly, they firmly hold the motherboard in place, and secondly, the gap created contributes to cooling the board during operations as air can flow much more quickly.